chapel-lang/chapel/doc/rst/developer/bestPractices/buildingdocs.rst

 #.
 Restructure Text files (with a .rst extension) are converted into .html
     files via sphinx (https://sublime-and-sphinx-guide.readthedocs.io/).
 #.
 Comments and code from Chapel source files are converted into .rst files
-    using chpl2rst (FIXME: link to that).
+    using chapel/doc/util/chpl2rst.py.
 #.
 Some comments and code from Chapel source files are converted into .rst
-    files using chpldoc (FIXME: link to that), which will leave out TODOs, FIXMEs, and other parts of the comments.
+    files using chapel/tools/chpldoc/, which will leave out TODOs, FIXMEs, and other parts of the comments.